 Frequently Asked Questions

-Final Thoughts: Why the Exact Number Doesn’t Matter
+Conclusion: Why the Exact Number Doesn’t Matter

 Topgolf engineered a ball system where the supply never runs out, regardless of how busy the facility is.